Dental implant abutment

 Other materials

-zirconium abutments
+zirconia abutments

 gold abutments

-When the practitioner selects the abutments, several factors are involved :
+When the practitioner selects the abutments, several factors are involved:

-How the restoration is attached to the abutments : with dental cement, with lag-screws or with special retainers
+How the restoration is attached to the abutments: with dental cement, with lag screws, or with special retainers

-1. The prosthesis is secured to the abutments with dental cement
+I. The prosthesis is secured to the abutments with dental cement

-implant supported crown fixed with dental cement
+secured with dental cement

 The main advantage is they offer a higher aesthetic performance.